Sport Premium Funding

 - Physical Activity will be done through extra-curricular sporting activities.

-We entered 44 sporting events across 18 sports in 2016/17 which included 40 competitions (9 by Qualification, 1 by Invitation), 3 Platforms (non-competitive) and 1 Festival (non-competitive, multi sports).
+We entered 40 sporting events across 18 sports in 2017/18 which included 37 competitions (3 by Qualification, 2 Platforms (non-competitive) and 1 Festival (non-competitive, multi sports).

-In County Competitions our Basketball team finished 4th in the County.
-Our Sports Hall (Indoor) Athletics team also finished 4th in the County.
-The Girls’ Football Team finished 7th in the County and our mixed Football team finished in the Top 6 of 3 separate County Competitions.
+In County Competitions our Sports Hall (Indoor) Athletics team finished 2nd in the County!
+Our 5-a-side Football team finished Joint 5th in the County.
 There are 350 schools in the County so to finish in these positions is a remarkable achievement especially for a school of our size.

 We have always recognised the importance of Physical Education, Sport and the provision of a wide range of extra-curricular sporting activites.
 Our aim is to involve as many children as possible in as many quality activities as we can.
 We are totally committed as a school to the promotion of sport for all of our children, at all levels of ability.
 Mundy Junior School has embraced the opportunities presented by the Sports Premium money available and how we utilise that money is detailed below but more important is the philosophy behind it.
 The success we have already enjoyed in engaging children is down to a whole school ethos, it is about the children taking a pride in themselves and their school.
 Self-belief, drive and a determination to challenge themselves, try new things and to improve, goes beyond sport to all areas of their lives.
 Wanting to represent the school is a huge motivational factor for our children and we have been creative and focused in how we have supported our children in achieving this aim.
 Of course this aspiration has benefits in terms of tackling childhood obesity but it is the sense of purpose and desire to acquire new skills and hone existing ones which is key.
 Physical Health and Mental Health are of course intrinsically linked and we recognise that the quality of our provision has a significant impact on the lives of our children.